-To download a PDF of this recipe that you can print, save, or share click here.
+To get my recipe in a free PDF that you can print, save or share, click here.

 Sweet, round, and succulent, fresh peaches are hard to resist at this time of year.
 With a light touch of honey, you can turn them into a shimmering filling for this quick and easy version of a rustic Italian crostata (the French would call it a galette).
 My fresh ginger whipped cream pairs beautifully with this tart and that recipe follows this one.
 So let's start cooking! ~ Cleo